kacs/kacs.github.io/about/regional-meetings.md

-Chairman; our second meeting was also on the WMU campus under the General Chairmanship of Lydia Hines in 1984 – it was a Joint Meeting with the Western Michigan Section (Central Region); we have since co-hosted two more Joint Meetings, in 1994 with the Huron Valley Section (Central Region) in Ann Arbor (Jed Fisher was our representative program co-chair) and in 2001 with the Western Michigan Section (Central Region) in Grand Rapids (Brian Stockman was our representative general co-chair).
+Chairman; our second meeting was also on the WMU campus under the General Chairmanship of Lydia Hines in 1984 – it was a Joint Meeting with the Western Michigan Section (Central Region); we have since co-hosted three more Joint Meetings: in 1994 with the Huron Valley Section (Central Region) in Ann Arbor (Jed Fisher was our representative program co-chair); in 2001 with the Western Michigan Section (Central Region) in Grand Rapids (Brian Stockman was our representative general co-chair); and in 2015 with the Western Michigan Section (Central Region) in Grand Rapids (Lydia E. M. Hines was our representative General co-chair).

 The GLR was the last to become incorporated, in 2009 at the GLR Meeting in Chicago.
-In an effort to maintain a schedule of annual Regional Meetings, our Region’s Board of Directors (one representative from each Local Section in the GLR – KACS’s representative for the last 27 years has been Lydia Hines) is considering assigning Sections, based on size and location so as to distribute the responsibility equitably, to act as hosts or co-hosts for a Regional Meeting.
-[KACS has been tentatively assigned to act as host (or co-host) in 2017].
+In an effort to maintain a schedule of annual Regional Meetings, our Region’s Board of Directors (one representative from each Local Section in the GLR &ndash; KACS's representative for the last 30 years has been Lydia Hines, who was elected chair of the region in 2015) is considering assigning Sections, based on size and location so as to distribute the responsibility equitably, to act as hosts or co-hosts for a Regional Meeting.

 Support of Regional Meetings by our attendance and/or hosting or co-hosting is very important if this more intimate venue of networking